p12tic/libsimdpp/README.md

  - AVX2 is not supported on Clang 3.6.

- - AVX512F is not supported on GCC 5.x and older; not supported on MSVC yet.
+ - AVX512F is not supported on:
+    - GCC 5.x and older

- - AVX512BW is not supported on Clang 4.0 and older.
+    - Clang 5.0 and older
+    - MSVC

  - NEON armv7 is not supported on Clang 3.3 and older.